zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 Now, it is possible to determine the exact type, i.e. what the object exactly is.
 The reason is that the identity is no longer scattered among more instances but the item only.

-Furthermore, one can use composite types to test instances like in the following code:
+Furthermore, one can also use composite types to test instances:

 ///Code 6
 ```scala